-The Mind Association runs two schemes to support those wishing to organise conferences, and both schemes have two rounds per year, normally in late October and early April (precise deadlines vary from year to year and are updated below at the earliest possibility):
+The Mind Association runs two schemes to support those wishing to organise conferences, and both schemes have two rounds per year, normally in late October and early April (precise deadlines vary from year to year and are shown at the earliest possibility):

 - The first scheme offers a Major Conference Grant of £2000, with a guarantee against loss of a further £500.
 The guarantee against loss is discretionary and subject to receipt of accounts.
 This grant is normally for conferences running for more than one day.

 - The second is a Minor Conference Grant of £600, normally to contribute to travel and accommodation costs for speakers.

 These sums are not inclusive of any funds required to cover costs relating specifically to access to the conference for delegates with disabilities.
 Conference grant applicants should specify any such costs in their budget, and include in their application a clear special request for any monies needed for this purpose.

 The Association has a policy of funding conferences open to all – closed events would not normally be supported.
 It funds interdisciplinary conferences but only if they have a suitably substantial philosophical element.
 It also expects conference organisers to pay attention to gender and ethnic diversity, as appropriate, when putting the programme together.
 Conference grants are normally for conferences held in the British Isles.
 Applications should state what other sources of funding have been sought, including those from the host department.
 If the host department is not supporting the conference financially, applicants are invited to explain why not.

 Applications must be made on the following form: Conference Grant Application Form

 Please send your application form by email, with Subject heading as ‘Major [or] Minor Conference Grant Application’ as applicable, to the Director of the Association, Prof Miranda Fricker at MindAssoc@gmail.com